 A session offers a space for you to safely explore whatever is there to be explored or understood.
 Sessions are confidential and there is no expectation or judgment to allow a natural process to unfold.
 I will listen and support you to communicate your feelings in a way that is comfortable for you.
 Therapeutic work may be short-term or over a longer period of time.
-I am now offering sessions online Zoom or on the telephone.
+I am now also offering sessions online Zoom or on the telephone.
 Contact me for more information or to book an appointment.
 No obligation to commit at the beginning.

 Individual sessions support a dialogue in the moment to moment experience.
 Individual sessions may use props that promote a movement dialogue, creative and or verbal ways of relating.

 I am an Integrative Body-Oriented Psychotherapist with the view that there is no single approach to suit all.
 My therapeutic practice is informed by a range of therapeutic modalities including sensorymotorpsychotherapy, Arts Therapies (dance/movement, music, drama, art), Eco-Psychotherapy, Transpersonal, Humanistic, Psychodynamic and Solution Focussed.

 Registered with ADMP UK Dance Movement Psychotherapy (DMP) UK.
 DMP is a relational and creative process that recognises body movement as an implicit and expressive instrument of communication.
-ADMP UK is an organisational member of UKCP (UK Council for Psychotherapy) and follows their ethical code of professional practice.
+ADMP UK is an organisational member of UKCP (UK Council for Psychotherapy) and follows their ethical code of conduct.

 I have extensive experience working creatively in the health and wellbeing profession with adults, children, young people, families, parents, carers and professionals for over 10 years.
 I believe in the innate wisdom within our bodies and that we have resources within ourselves to flourish.

 How much does a session cost?

 Sessions are charged at £60 (1 hour).
 A sliding scale may be offered depending on household income.